Content Managment System

 You need to specify the branch where the changes will be commited.
 The branch has to exist on your repository otherwise the CMS will return an error.

-Since Svetlia doesn’t yet handle content workflow, you may also want to create a secondary branch that will go through your usual merge request where you can review changes.
+Since Svetlia doesn’t yet handle content workflow, it is recommanded to create a secondary branch for edition that can go through editorial workflowthrough a pull request.

 base_url: https://oauth.example.com # Path to ext auth provider